 There is one thing in design that I find fascinating yet remains an enigma to me – fonts.
-The right fonts will ignite the right message, and when it comes to logos, posters or advertising, a clear, sharp and easy to read fonts is a must.
+The right fonts will ignite the right message, and when it comes to logos, posters or advertising, a clear, sharp and easy to read font is a must.

 As for Helvetica, Garamond and Myriad (Apple’s Favorite), they too are very beautiful fonts.
 The reason they are not in the list is because they are somewhat too common, there is no point pointing out the obvious.